Hey Kids (Start Here)

 “Because,” Mako says, her eyes hot and her throat tight and her face all wrong.
 “Because.”

-But this does not make Newt feel better.
-He cries more, and so Mako, too, cries more.
+But this doesn’t make Newt feel better.
+He cries more, so Mako, too, cries more.

 Newt lets her go and turns to face the ocean, flat and gray and jagged with rain.
 “Get out of here Maks,” he says, sounding choked.
 “Thanks for coming.
 But get out of here.”

-Mako steps forward to stand next to him, bringing her hands up to rest on the rail.
-“Are you going to the wake?” she whispers.
+Mako stands next to him.
+Her hands rest on the rail.
+“Are you going to the wake?”

-“I am not going either,” she says.
-“I am going to watch Blue Planet in your lab.
+“I’m not going either,” she says.
+“I’m going to watch Blue Planet in your lab.
 You may come if you like.”

-“I will tell Dr. Gottlieb that you’re out here,” Mako says.
+“I will tell Dr. Gottlieb you’re out here,” Mako says.

 “Please don’t do that,” Newt whispers, so pained that Mako is sorry she said anything.

-And she breaks all the crystals, right down to their roots, Dr. Lightcap says, making her hands into fists and then bursting them open right in Mako’s face.
+And she breaks all the crystals, right down to their roots, Dr. Lightcap makes her hands into fists and bursts them open in Mako’s face.
 Every single one.
 So that she can save the Fishpeople’s underwater kingdom.
 She gives the reefs and the kelp forests the space to grow.
-She smashes them all into tiny, tiny pieces that turn to dust and glitter in the air.
+She smashes them all into tiny, tiny pieces that turn to dust and glitter in the air and to colored sand under the water.

-And so Mako, again, leaves her old self behind her.
-She straightens her back and grips the rail, looking out over the ocean.
-As if he can feel her change, Newt looks over at her.
+And so Mako leaves her old self behind her.
+She straightens her back and grips the rail.
+Her eyes are on the ocean.

 So she should leave him alone, on Dr. Lightcap’s dock.
 On the dock that will always be Dr. Lightcap’s, no matter who and how many come after her.